hipe/tmx/fields/doc/issues/012-normal-normalization.md

-for parsimony of our association "grammar" (i.e to keep low the number of meta-associations we have to learn about and remember), we allow that ad- hoc normalizations (introduced in a previous section) can be used in a "modality senstive" manner (through "meta-association injection, introduced later). such a utilization of this meta-association makes it perhaps indiscernable from an "unserialization" (or "unmarshalling") facility.
+for parsimony of our association "grammar" (i.e to keep low the number of meta-associations we have to learn about and remember), we allow that ad- hoc normalizations (introduced in a previous section) can be used in a "modality senstive" manner (through #here-4 "meta-association injection", introduced later). such a utilization of this meta-association makes it perhaps indiscernable from "unserialization" (or "unmarshalling").

-that is, ad-hoc normalization is what will be used (internally) when you need to parse "incoming" data that is some modality-specific format (what we'll call "encoded") to the internal format (i.e objects in your runtime, or what we'll call "decoded".)
+that is, ad-hoc normalization is what will be used (internally) when you need to parse "incoming" data that is some modality-specific format (what we'll call "encoded") to the internal format (i.e objects in your runtime, or what we'll call "decoded").

 a simple but common real-world example of this is when you need to parse some kind of number entered at the command line (or perhaps read from a